dachosen1/Frameworks-Final-Project/README.md

 - **URL_TA:** part of the URL of the detailed restaurant page that comes after 'www.tripadvisor.com' as a string object (124 995 non-null)
 - **ID_TA:** identification of the restaurant in the TA database constructed a one letter and a number (124 995 non-null)

+### Goal of the Project :

+1. Understand the factors that impact restaurant ratings?
+2. Evaluate the data to understand user preferece?
+3. Using a recommedation system to make the website more user friendly?
+4. Evaluate the eating trends of the different cities?
+5. Cluster the restaurant based on the different understand and evaluate the trends over time?
+6. Create a prediction model that classifies the restaurant ratings?

 Missing information for restaurants (for example unrated or unreviewed restaurants) are in the dataset as NaN (numpy.nan) **Source:** https://www.kaggle.com/damienbeneschi/krakow-ta-restaurans-data-raw